Ross-Ede/HomeownerClassAutomation/DEVELOPMENT.md

 # 7/17/2023

-- Meeting with Dr. Bonaiti discussing additional changes and featues to the program along with issues he's encountering that need to be fixed
+- Meeting with Dr. Bonaiti discussing additional changes and features to the program along with issues he's encountering that need to be fixed

 - Programming trying to fix bugs, eventually moved on to adding features as bugs that are trying to be fixed are stubborn.
 Program now has have false and true in separate col and list of names who are used to test are again anyways